oPauloChaves/tasks-api/README.md

 # koa-mongo-api-starter

-A boilerplate to get started with Koa, MongoDB and Docker
+A boilerplate to get started building a REST API with Koa, MongoDB and Docker

 ## This boilerplate includes